Traffic Ticket Paralegal Fighting Minor Charges Including Speeding, Fail to Stop, Improper Turn, etc.Page last modified: January 28 2022

 After an accident, except for relatively minor incidents, the drivers involved in the accident are legally required to promptly report the accident to the...Learn More

-How Can I Defend a Traffic Ticket for Failing to Wear a Seatbelt?
-A Charge of Improper Seatbelt Use Can Be a Tough Fight; However, There Are Various Ways to...Learn More
+How Do I Defend a Charge of Failing to Wear a Seatbelt?
+A Charge of Failing to Wear a Seatbelt Can Be Troublesome to Defend; However, There Are Ways to Poke...Learn More

 The charge of following too close is often based on the somewhat arbitrary interpretation of the distance that lacked reasonableness rather than any actual...Learn More